 Duties and Responsibilities: This position involves managing a longitudinal research study and participating in many aspects of the research process.
 This includes, but is not limited to, running and overseeing participant “behavioral” sessions (e.g., administering self-report questionnaires, cognitive tasks, and biological components); scheduling participant sessions; administering diagnostic clinical interviews (ex., K-SADS-PL); preparing IRB renewals and modifications; supervising and training undergraduate and volunteer research assistants; collecting and cleaning data using SPSS, R, MATLAB, and REDCap; and collaborating with other ELS study coordinators on general study management.

 - Bachelor’s degree in a relevant academic area (psychology, neuroscience, cognitive science, biology, etc.).

 - Minimum of one year of experience in psychological research or other related fields (with human participants).

 - Demonstrated ability to think critically, troubleshoot, and work independently.

 Preferred, Highly Desirable Qualifications:

-- Experience working with children and adolescents.
+- Experience working with adolescents and young adults.

-- Experience with R, Matlab, and/or SPSS.
+- Experience with R, MATLAB, and/or SPSS.

-- Experience with REDCap and/or Qualtrics.
+- Experience with REDCap and/or Qualtrics